The UK spends less on medicines than other European countries, which means UK patients don’t always get the widest range of treatments available.

 For over 70 years, our industry has worked with the UK government to ensure the NHS gets the best possible value from the medicines it uses, while industry gets a return on the huge investments needed to develop new treatments.

-Unfortunately, despite positive intent from all sides, the Scheme is in crisis, with the UK now significantly out of line with comparable countries in terms of the payment rates companies are required to make on eligible medicines.
+Unfortunately, despite positive intent from all sides, the Scheme had reached a crisis, leaving the UK significantly out of line with comparable countries on the payment rates companies are required to pay for eligible medicines.

-This is already impacting patients.
-Medicines and vaccines have a critical role to play in delivering improved population health, but England has slipped from being first for availability of new medicines compared to other countries in Europe to ninth, in less than ten years.
-If not addressed, this situation will continue to erode industry’s ability to help deliver an NHS fit for the future.
-So we are working with all those involved in health policy to find a solution that works for government, the NHS, industry – and, most of all, patients.
+This has already impacted patients.
+Medicines and vaccines have a critical role to play in delivering improved population health, but England has slipped from being first for the availability of new medicines compared to other countries in Europe to ninth, in less than ten years.
+We are working with all those involved in health policy to find a solution that works for government, the NHS, industry – and, most of all, patients.